XiaoLiang94/GeoDrop/README.md

 **Demo**: A showcase for demonstratating how to use this software <br>

 ### User Instructions
 The user interface of the software is divided into four parts: (1) Analysis operation, including reading and analyzing video.
 (2) Parameter adjustment for changing the Pixels/Length ratio and threshold.
-(3) Processing display windows.
+(3) Processing real-time display windows.
 (4) Result display and save.

 1. Set the Pixels/Length ratio and threshold value.
 2. Press the "Read video" buttom to load the video.